rkcosmos/Data-Analyst-Nanodegree-Udacity/P7-AB-Testing/README.md

 >Indicate what fraction of traffic you would divert to this experiment and, given this, how many days you would need to run the experiment.
 >Give your reasoning for the fraction you chose to divert.
 How risky do you think this experiment would be for Udacity?

 In case Udacity does not have other experiment to run in the same time.
 I recommend running this experiment with full traffic to get the result as fast as possible.
 We need 18 days for this experiment.
-The risk will be minimal with short amount of time.
+The experiment do not harm students in anyway, we just provide additional warning which they can also ignore if they do not agree.
+The experiment only correct data about hoe dedicated student expect to be.
+This is not sensitive data therefore I consider this harmless and low risk experiment.
+The risk will be further minimize by complete it in short amount of time in order to reduce possible confusing from student asking each other whether one see the new feature or not.

 ## Experiment Analysis
 #### Sanity Checks